-Trying to decide between the Casper and Tuft & Needle?
-We put the two breads head-to-head and tell you which is best for your sleep needs.
+Trying to decide between Casper and Tuft & Needle mattresses?
+We put the two brands head-to-head and inform you which is best for your sleep needs.

 Casper mattresses are not designed to be flipped.
 The materials are strategically layered, so make sure the right side is facing up.
 As with all mattresses, you can rotate the bed every 3-6 months if you sleep alone or with a partner of a different weight category.

 A fire retardant knit sock covers the foam before the outer cover is placed on our mattresses.
 The knit sock is made from a proprietary yarn with a silica core and a polyester/acrylic/nylon/rayon outer wrap.
 When the yarn burns, a char barrier is formed, which prevents oxygen from feeding the flames.